 This approach is highly sensitive, allowing quantification down to sub-parts per-billion (ppb) concentrations with a wide dynamic range possible for each sample.
 The speed of this technique offers an efficient approach for multiple sample screening.

 SIFT-MS separates compounds through gas-phase ion-molecule chemistry.
 The soft chemical ionisation method of SIFT-MS helps to overcome challenges typically experienced using conventional chromatography approaches including specific challenges with compounds such as formaldehyde, formic acid, and ammonia.
 As there is no need for derivatisation, the analysis is extremely rapid.
-The data generated is appropriate for ICH method validation requirements.
+These SIFT-MS methods can be validated and so the data generated is appropriate for ICH method validation requirements.

 It is ideal for determination of volatile residual monomers that may have been released from packaging into the headspace of the packaged product.
 It can also be used for packaging screening, allowing swift identification of packaging-related issues earlier in the development process.
 Other applications include rapid analysis of volatile leachables, taint compound detection, measurement of VOCs in the headspace of excipients or any materials used in the manufacture of your products and also continuous dynamic monitoring of released volatiles from a formulation / product over time.